 Safety Considerations for Portable Routers

 If you move the router too slowly, you risk burning the area you’re working on.
 It can also make your bit seem unresponsive.
-Moving the router too quickly is also risky because your work will be sloppy and your bit will most likely break.
+On the other hand, moving the router too quickly is risky because your work will be sloppy, and your bit will most likely break.

-It will take some practice to gain a sense of the proper pressure and pace to utilize with your router.
-If you listen closely to the router, you’ll notice that it makes a distinctive sound when it’s working properly.
+It will take some practice to understand the proper pressure and pace to utilize your router.
+However, if you listen closely to the router, you’ll notice that it makes a distinctive sound when it’s working correctly.

 With a router, a creative person can create some incredible things!
-The more you understand how your particular router works, the more useful it will become.
+The more you understand how your particular router works, the more valuable it will become.

 Routers come with or without a power cord.
 Choose a router with a lot of horsepowers if you want to achieve great results.
 It will be more adaptable and assist you in completing your tasks correctly.